unCENSORED06/mas0nry/README.md

 2: click settings (inside that menu)
 3: type it in and click ok.
 uhhhhh.
 A lot of things dont work, AND i leave you there.
 Dont do anything stupid kiddo!

+NOTE: Firewall is NOT required but it IS recommended for the most non garbage experience.